 To minimise the risk to patients please do not come to the surgery at 08.00 to book appointments please telephone.
 I appreciate that for some this will be inconvenient and I am sorry for any additional delay.

-In order to keep patients and staff safe access to the building continues to be restricted; we appreciate that this is difficult for many patients and thank you for your understanding.
+Access to the building continues to be restricted so that we can keep everyone safe; we appreciate that this is difficult for many patients and thank you for your understanding.

 Please continue to wear a facecovering whilst in the surgery and also limit the number of people attending the practice.
 Only bring a relative/friend/carer into the building if absolutly neccessary.